albumentations-team/albumentations/README.md

 To run the benchmark yourself, follow the instructions in [benchmark/README.md](https://github.com/albumentations-team/albumentations/blob/master/benchmark/README.md)

 Results for running the benchmark on the first 2000 images from the ImageNet validation set using an AMD Ryzen Threadripper 3970X CPU.
-All outputs are converted to a contiguous NumPy array with the np.uint8 data type.
 The table shows how many images per second can be processed on a single core; higher is better.

 | Library | Version |